-Policy research: Study impact of economic crisis on human needs of Berkeley residents.
-Project long-term outcomes of economic/ecological trends, and develop prudent policy options to transform Berkeley and the Bay Area.
+Policy research: Study impact of human rights crisis on the life chances of Berkeley residents.
+Project long-term outcomes of economic/ecological trends, and develop prudent policy options to positively transform Berkeley and the Bay Area.
 Work with government staff, academic leaders, non-profits, and policy institutes.

 Action research: Interview people affected by police abuses and anti-homeless laws.
 Produce anecdotal testimony illuminating effect of anti-poor legislation and racial profiling.
 Help develop community plans to advance human rights.